sharon-ho/sharon-ho/README.md

 My passion lies in ethics & social impact of technology and technology for social good.

+I have special interests in data scraping with Python, web development with React and UI/UX design.

 From design to implementation, I love being involved in all parts of the software development process.

 Open to all learning and internship opportunities.
 Check out my CV [here](https://github.com/sharon-ho/sharon-ho/blob/main/Sharon%20Ho%20Resume.pdf)!